Professor Lebrun stood up. “Miss Stapleton, would you like some soup, and perhaps a sandwich? It would be no trouble at all.”

 She was aching to define “Cui bono” (Latin for “who benefits?”), but, since her audience was a college professor and an attorney, she managed to restrain herself.

 “I began to see that Phil Baxter stood to benefit, at least potentially.

 “He had been the sheriff here for four terms, and, as I say, he’d liked being the sheriff.
-He’d had to deal with a few rather difficult crimes, but he solved them, in some cases with my help.
-To be blunt: I made him look good while I was attending college here.
+He’d had to deal with a few rather difficult crimes, but he’d solved them, in some cases with my help.

 “Besides, he’d been elected for four straight terms, the last one running unopposed.
 He probably assumed that the election would be pretty much a formality.